-The core team of lecturers are Nikki Darrell, Ainé Marie Reilly, Andrew Chevallier, Jo Goodyear, Jane Wallwork, Sarah Neville, and Christine Herbert with other lecturers offering teaching from time to time.
+The core team of lecturers are Nikki Darrell, Marie Reilly, Andrew Chevallier, Jane Wallwork, and Christine Herbert, with other lecturers offering teaching from time to time.

-The college endeavours to provide an eclectic and broad view of the Western tradition with some understanding of the energetic paradigms of Galenic, TCM and Ayurvedic medicine systems.
-We therefore have visiting lecturers from the following Western traditions - Medical Herbalists, Physiomedicalists, Master Herbalists, Naturopathic Herbalists and traditional community herbalists.
+The college endeavours to provide an eclectic and broad view of the Western tradition with some understanding of the energetic paradigms of TCM and Ayurvedic medicine systems.
 The emphasis is on incorporating and reclaiming traditional approaches with an understanding of the value of clinical medicine and the ability to include research evidence.
 Science, intuition, tradition, food medicine and patient education are all incorporated into the practitioner paradigm.
 The students are encouraged to grow and prepare their own medicines as well as being taught about sourcing good quality medicines from ethical sources.
 They are encouraged to hone plant identification skills with regular plant identification walks in the gardens and have plenty of practical sessions on making medicines in clinic.